 Despite attempts by the English to disarm the clansmen and ship Jacobites to plantations in America, the Jacobites rose again.
 Bonnie Prince Charlie, a handsome and charming man, gradually drew support until he led 3,000 clansmen to Edinburgh to reinstate his father, James Edward, as king of Scotland.
 After winning several battles in Scotland, Charles crossed the border and pushed southward toward London.
 Only a few hundred kilometers from London, a fatal decision was made to withdraw to the highlands in order to raise more troops.
 Scotland was as divided as ever, many clans supporting the Honoverian side, and a large, well-equipped army was facing Charles.
 Finally, on Culloden Moor in 1746, Charles' ragged and hungry Highlanders were slaughtered by the English cavalry.
 Charles, however, escaped by rowboat to the Isle of Skye, disguised as a maidservant.
 And, even though the English put a price on his head of 30,000 pounds (an incredibly large sum of money for the time), no one ever betrayed him.

 The English response to these uprisings was vengeful and cruel: whole villages were burned and clansmen were slaughtered or shipped to the plantations.
 In fact, the English tried to destroy the clan system with the Disarming Act of 1746: no Scot was allowed to bear arms, and the wearing of clan tartans and even the playing of bagpipes were banned.
-The penalty for wearing 'any part whatsoever' of the Highland dress was six months in jail for a first offence.
+The penalty for wearing 'any part whatsoever' of the Highland dress was six months in jail for a first offense.

 Miraculously, many of the Scottish traditions survived and have flourished, making the clan tartan one of the most powerful worldwide symbols of kinship.
 Gradually, the restrictions were dropped, and Scotland as part of Great Britain entered a period of peace and prosperity that continues to the present day.